The Weight of Waiting

 Rising Above the Storm

 There are times when we are laid low by illness, grief, or disappointment, feeling paralyzed by circumstances beyond our control.
-In those moments, we need more than encouragement; we need the authority of Christ to speak life into our dead situations.
+In those moments, we need more than human encouragement; we need the authority of Christ to speak life into our dead situations.
 The scriptures about Jesus' power over our chains offer a pathway to freedom that begins with a simple command to rise.
+This is not a call to self-actualization, but a call to radical obedience to the voice of the Savior.

 I say unto thee, Arise, and take up thy bed, and go thy way into thine house.— Mark 2:11, KJV